What to Pack for a Cruise to Alaska: 28+ Must-Have Essentials

 • When packing for your Alaska cruise, consider the port activities.

-• If you’re not hiking, your everyday or Goretex sneakers may be sufficient to save space.
+• If you’re not hiking, your every day or Goretex sneakers may be sufficient to save space.

 • Prioritize comfort, warmth, and staying dry.